 Believe me I tried.
 I truly gave it my best shot!
 For over two decades I ran a network marketing corporation while home educating my three children.
 On top of that, I led a weekly community Bible study and a high school speech club.
 That was in addition to going to the gym every day, keeping a morning personal development routine and managing my home.
 My schedule also included nightly speaking engagements and business networking events.

-Perhaps YOU have a similar tale.
-I pray you don’t.
-Perhaps I’m slow or stubborn but it took me two decades of my best effort to come to the conclusion that I cannot do it all!
-Continue reading
+Perhaps YOUR story is similar.
+I don’t give up easily but after two decades of my best effort I came to the brilliant conclusion that I cannot do it all!
+I prayed and I studied with Continue reading

 Encouragement: Strength when you feel like quitting